 - 14. For the sub-programme on Environmental Governance, this session was chaired by the Vice Chair of the Bureau of the Committee of Permanent Representatives, H.E.
-Mr. Sunil De Silva (Sri Lanka).
-Member States recognized that this sub-programme is at the core of UNEP's mandate, and recommended the Secretariat to: - a) Ensure adequate budget allocation and priority-setting to implement the sub-programme. - b) Strengthen institutional sustainability, memory and capacity through targeted dissemination of tools, such as dissemination of best practices, handbooks, manuals, video recordings, and targeted training programmes.

-- c) Increase awareness of key economic sectors and ministries on social-economic benefits of environmental policies and costs of inaction. - d) Share best practices on national implementation of Multilateral Environmental Agreements. - e) Explore options to promote better policy coherence between UNEA and Multilateral Environmental Agreement secretariats and/or their governing bodies. - f) Promote better use of the United Nations System-wide Framework of Strategies on the Environment to improve programmatic implementation and to mainstream the environmental dimension of sustainable development.
+Mr. Sunil Da Silva (Sri Lanka).
+Member States recognized that this sub-programme is at the core of UNEP's mandate, and recommended the Secretariat to: - a) Ensure adequate budget allocation and priority-setting to implement the sub-programme. - b) Strengthen institutional sustainability, memory and capacity through targeted dissemination of tools, such as dissemination of best practices, handbooks, manuals, video recordings, and targeted training programmes. - c) Increase awareness of key economic sectors and ministries on social-economic benefits of environmental policies and costs of inaction. - d) Share best practices on national implementation of Multilateral Environmental Agreements. - e) Explore options to promote better policy coherence between UNEA and Multilateral Environmental Agreement secretariats and/or their governing bodies. - f) Promote better use of the United Nations System-wide Framework of Strategies on the Environment to improve programmatic implementation.